On this page we share our experience of the soft washing equipment we've found most useful, through many years of trial & error testing

 That said, we realise that at first glance the quantity and quality of soft washing equipment available to choose from can seem overwhelming.
 Where do you start?

 So to help you when setting up as a softwashing contractor, we've laid out the options for entry according to the cost of soft washing equipment – from beginner to advanced professional.

 Ok, let's get going.
 We'll make this as simple and easy as we can.

 First: Decide on the type of softwashing you intend to offer (e.g. wall render, roofs, patios & paths, small or large contracts, commercial or domestic, and so on).

-Third: Choose what entry level best suits your budget at this time.
+Third: Choose what entry level best suits your budget and business plan at this time.

 Softwashing Level One – 20-100 euro (approx £18-£90)

 Softwashing Level Four – 1000-1,500 euro (£865-£1,300)

 Back to top